tadernielsen/startup/README.md

-# Developer Website (Name Undecided)
+# Game Development Website (Name Undecided)

 [My Notes](notes.md)

-This application serves as both a developer log and a place where I can feature stuff I have created.
-People can go on the application and read the devlogs and download things that I have created and released onto their computer (such as a video game).
+This application serves as both a developer log and a place where I can feature games I have created.
+People can go on the application and read the devlogs and download games that I have created and released onto their computer.
 The site can also double as a place where I can send employers to look at my works.

 > [!NOTE]